vensder/ssl-checker-dashboard/README.md

 ## Playing with Linkerd and MicroK8s

-Currently the latest stable versions of MicroK8s (1.19) and Linkerd (2.8.1) are not compatible because of the bug (see https://github.com/linkerd/linkerd2/issues/4918).
+Currently, the latest stable versions of MicroK8s (1.19) and Linkerd (2.8.1) are not compatible because of the bug (see https://github.com/linkerd/linkerd2/issues/4918).

 But the edge version of Linkerd is Ok.